redhillaviation/redhillaviation.github.io/trialflights.md

 ---

 <div>
     We offer a range of air experience flights, from 30 minute experience flights to trips to other airfields and aerobatics for the thrill seeker.
-We also offer two PPL starter packages for those considering doing a PPL.
+We also offer two PPL starter packages for those considering a PPL.
 Prices start from £95.
 </div>

 <p>